Table of Contents

 Saving money is one of the biggest advantages of hiring a remote employee.
 Not only because companies don’t need to pay for office space-related expenses, but they also get access to a wider talent pool at a lesser cost.
 For instance, a company is looking to hire a software developer.
 It will make more economic sense for them to look for a remote software developer in Houston than hire someone in New York.
 This is because New York is twice more expensive than Houston with an equally or even more qualified talent.

-4) Create and practice your pitch
+4) Create and practice your salary pitch

 As they say, practice makes perfect.
 The same is true for salary negotiation.
 As you practice your negotiation pitch in advance, you become more comfortable communicating your talking points in a conversational setting.
 This can help boost your confidence, maximizing your success in negotiating the specifics of your salary.